awto/effectfuljs/packages/debugger/README.md

 ## Not yet implemented

- * stepping into setters, getters, proxy traps etc
+ * stepping into setters, getters, proxy traps, casts etc
  * stepping into runtime called callbacks
- * async/generator functions
+ * `with` statements

 ## LICENSE